 Awards will be given to the Overall Male and Female, and Master Male and Female.
 Commemorative awards will be given to the top three in each age division (12 & under, 13-15, 16-19, and 5 year age groups to 80 & over).
-Half-Marathon Team awards will be presented to top two teams in each team category.
+Heart Breaker Hill 1-Mile Challenge awards will be presented to top overall Male & Female and Master Male & Female.

 CONFIRMATIONS & RESULTS

 Pre-Registered Participant Confirmations will be posted on www.aasportsltd.com – click on CONFIRMATIONS.
 Prior to Packet Pickup, please check the confirmation list to make sure the data entered for you is correct, and note your assigned Race Bib # for reporting as you pick up your packet.
 Results will be posted at the finish line and on www.aasportsltd.com.